onursahinler/UM_CVD/README.md

 # UM CVD - Cardiovascular Disease Risk Analysis

-A personal project for cardiovascular disease risk analysis using Next.js and Python.
+A project for cardiovascular disease risk analysis using Next.js and Python.
 This application provides an interactive platform for collecting patient data through a multi-step form and analyzing cardiovascular disease risk using machine learning models with SHAP explanations.

 The project combines modern web technologies with data science to create a comprehensive risk assessment tool that can be used for research, education, or personal learning purposes.